 What Is HVAC?

-HVAC stands for Heating, Ventilation and Air Conditioning.
+HVAC stands for Heating, Ventilation, and Air Conditioning.
 This utility system keeps indoor temperatures comfortable.
 It also takes care of air quality through filtration and humidity control equipment.
 Collectively, these systems work together to keep our homes cool in the summer and cozy in the winter.
-Your standard HVAC system will have three primary components: heating, cooling and ventilation.
-Some places won’t always have both heating and cooling, like temperate climates or in older homes.
+Your standard HVAC system will have three primary components: heating, cooling, and ventilation.
+Some places won’t always have both heating and cooling, like temperate climates or older homes.

 There Are Different Types of HVAC Systems

 HVAC technology has come a long way in terms of overall design and efficiency.
 Homeowners have more options than ever when deciding on an HVAC system.
 There are several different styles, with one or more being the most appropriate combination for your comfort needs.
 These vary from popular air conditioners and furnaces to alternatives like heat pumps.

 An air conditioner is an innovative piece of technology that draws heat out of the air using a special substance called refrigerant or coolant.
 Excess heat and moisture are pumped out of the air and ventilated outdoors.
 This is highly efficient for staying cool through the hot summer months.